Havi Schanz

 Havi Schanz also known as Havi Art, was born in Argentina in Santa Fe City.
 He has been living in Miami Beach since 2005.

-He draws upon rich impressionistic, romantic, and baroque influences to create a unique representation of pop culture iconography.
-His vision of art is reflected in a poetic way as his brushstrokes capture people's feelings and emotions.
-In the difficult-to-accomplish simplicity of his paintings, he skillfully combines rigid and structured forms without losing the organic character of his art.
+He draws upon impressionistic, romantic, and baroque influences to create a representation of pop culture iconography.

 Havi Schanz's art has been widely exhibited in several solo and group exhibitions in Argentina, Panama, Venezuela, Colombia, United Kingdom, Italy, France, Spain, Czech Republic, Germany, Greece, Australia, New Zealand, Mexico and the United States.
 In Miami his work was exhibited in Aldo Castillos Gallery, ArtSpot Miami, and Art Basel 2014.